 If you have trouble sleeping while you camp, another great suggestion is to get off the ground.
 In my experience, it’s almost impossible to find a spot that is completely flat and free from rocks and other debris that makes sleeping uncomfortable.

 Fortunately, there are a couple of great options to mitigate the uncomfortable ground.
 Option 1 is to get an air mattress, and option 2 is to get a cot.
 Both options are a great solution to keep you off the ground and sleeping better.
 You can find affordable cots on Amazon as well as good air mattresses on Amazon.

 Personally, I’ve gone with the cot option as I don’t have to worry about springing a leak.
 On the other hand, air mattresses tend to be more affordable.
 Either way, make sure you have enough room to be comfortable while sleeping.
 For the same reason I went with the XXL sleeping bag, I use the XXL camp cot from Teton Sports to ensure I have plenty of room.

 Add some extra padding

 If I could only give you one tip, this would be it.
 Find and use a decent pad to sleep on.
-There are many different camping pads available and if they are comfortable enough for you then great.
-For me, I could never find a camping pad that was as comfortable I wanted it to be.
+There are many different camping pads available, and if they are comfortable enough for you, then great.
+For me, I could never find a camping pad that was as comfortable as I wanted it to be.

 This pad has changed my camping experience for the better.
 You do have to be a little more careful with it because it was not designed with the rougher use of camping in mind.
 For me, the extra effort and care are worth the reward.

-Whatever way you decide to go, either traditional camping pad or a non-traditional camping pad, find one that fits your desired comfort level and use it.
-You won’t regret it especially if you pair it with whether an air mattress or cot.
+Whatever way you decide to go, either a traditional camping pad or a non-traditional camping pad, find one that fits your desired comfort level and use it.
+You won’t regret it, especially if you pair it with an air mattress or cot.

 Use a comfortable pillow